YoeDistro/docker-yoe-build/README.md

 host has UID 1000 so they match.
 If necessary, create a special use with UID 1000 to do OE builds on your build machine.

+## Building and pushing an updated image to docker hub

+- clone this repo
+- build: `docker build -t yoedistro/yoe-build:bullseye .` (note period at end)
+- test: `docker run -it yoedistro/yoe-build:bullseye`
+- push: `docker image push yoedistro/yoe-build:bullseye`

+The push step likely requires some type of auth setup, but the errors will likely guide you through it.

 ## License

 MIT